 The dream haunts Santiago, and after meeting a wise alchemist, he finally accepts his fate and leaves behind the Andalusian farmland to fulfill his destiny in Africa.
 Santiago and the alchemist meet several bizarre characters along the way, and in the process, the young shepherd uncovers a deeper understanding of himself.

-The book was a huge success and catapulted Paulo onto the global literature stage as it was translated into 35 languages and sold millions of copies.
+This Paulo Coelho book was a huge success and catapulted him onto the global literature stage as it was translated into 35 languages and sold millions of copies.
 The Alchemist is a must-read for anyone who wants to understand Paulo’s work.

 “Tell your heart that the fear of suffering is worse than the suffering itself.
 And that no heart has ever suffered when it searches for its dreams, because every second of the search is a second’s encounter with God and with eternity.”Paulo Coelho, The Alchemist